Updated March, 2022

 Mechanics of Placing a Hedge

-Once hedging principles are understood, a key decision in the hedging process is selecting the right commodity broker.
-A producer or processor should expect the broker to accurately and quickly execute orders and serve as a source of market information.
-Most brokerage firms have weekly market reports as well as periodic in-depth research reports on the market outlook which may be useful in formulating a marketing strategy.
-Also, a commodity brokerage firm that is familiar with local cash market opportunities has some distinct advantages.
+Once hedging principles are understood, a key decision in the hedging process is selecting the right method to carry out the trades.
+This could be a brokerage firm, elevator, processor, or online trading platform that offers a hedging program.
+A producer should expect the firm to execute orders accurately and quickly and often serve as a source of market information.
+Most firms have daily market reports as well as periodic in-depth research reports on the market outlook which may be useful in formulating a marketing strategy.
+Also, a broker or merchandiser that is familiar with local cash market opportunities has some distinct advantages.

-It is extremely important that a broker understand how hedging and price risk management fit into the marketing program of the producer or processor.
-The producer (processor), and the broker must realize that hedging is a tool to reduce price risk.
-However, producers (processors) sometimes use futures markets to speculate on price changes and thus are exposed to increase price risk.
+It is extremely important that the firm understands how hedging and price risk management fit into the marketing program of the producer.
+The producer and the broker or merchandiser must realize that hedging is a tool to reduce price risk.
+However, producers sometimes use futures markets to speculate on price changes and thus are exposed to increase price risk.
 Generally, speculation and hedging should be done in two separate accounts.
-Inexperienced hedgers should seek a broker willing to help them increase their understanding of market mechanics.
+Inexperienced hedgers should seek a broker or merchandiser willing to help them increase their understanding of market mechanics.

-After selecting a broker, formulating a marketing plan, and opening a hedge account, the producer is ready to place trading orders.
-The broker can supply information on the types of orders to place.
-Once the broker receives the order, it will be phoned or wired to the floor of the commodity exchange.
-The order is relayed to a pit broker who will execute it in the trading pit, provided it is within the current market range.
-A confirmation of the executed order is then phoned or wired back to the local broker.
-Many brokerage firms can execute the order while the client waits on the phone for the confirmation price.
+After selecting a broker or merchandiser, formulating a marketing plan, and opening a hedge account, the producer is ready to place trading orders.
+The broker or merchandiser can supply information on the types of orders to place.
+Once the broker or merchandiser receives the order, it will be placed with the commodity exchange.
+The order will be placed electronically, and it will be executed, provided it is within the current market range.
+A confirmation of the executed order is then relayed back to the local broker or merchandiser.

-To maintain a position in the futures market, producers (processors) must deposit margin money with the brokerage firm.
+To maintain a position in the futures market, producers must deposit margin money with the trading firm.
 Initial margin requirements provide financial security to insure performance on the futures commitment.
-If the producer (processor) sells (buys) a contract in the futures market and the futures price subsequently rises (declines), this represents a loss of equity in the futures position.
+If the producer sells (buys) a contract in the futures market and the futures price subsequently rises (declines), this represents a loss of equity in the futures position.
 These higher (lower) prices may require additional funds to maintain the hedge position.
-If the futures price moves down (up); the producer (processor) who sold (bought) futures will have futures profits credited to his/her account.
-The producer (processor) can call for this excess margin to be paid to him/her.
-In the futures market the margin position is updated each day.
+If the futures price moves down (up); the producer who sold (bought) futures will have futures profits credited to their account.
+The producer (processor) can call for this excess margin to be paid to them.
+In the futures market, the margin position is updated each day.